todvora/wicket-lambdamodel/README.md

 Implementation is based on [Supplier](http://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html) and [Consumer](http://docs.oracle.com/javase/8/docs/api/java/util/function/Consumer.html) functional interfaces from Java 8.

 Main benefits are: no magic, type safety, easy refactoring.
-Current known limitation is possibility to provide getter, that access different property than setter.
+Current known limitation is possibility to provide getter different from setter and access two different properties.
 There is nothing to prevent it.
+But on the other hand it will help you to write simple models for objects, that are not pure POJOs.